Dr Peverelli teaches course in Renmin Summer School

 PhD Workshop 2013

-Dr. Peverelli represented VU University once more at the 2013 PhD Workshop in Beijing.
+Dr. Peverelli represented VU Amsterdam once more at the 2013 PhD Workshop in Beijing.
 No need to introduce this event anymore.
 Suffice it to mention that already 5 interesting candidates from high ranking universities have been linked to supervisors in the fields of business, law and innovation.

 Studying in China: four decades ago